 \section{Numerical Results}

-In this section, we numerically calculate the composite $(\epsilon,\delta)$-DP of a learning task with $\delta=10^{-5}$ for different sampling rates, given by $p\cdot q$, where $p\cdot q=1$ means there is no sampling, i.e., all the devices participate and they use all their local datasets.
-We assume $\Delta f=1$ and $\sigma=1$.
-For $pq=1,$ we computed the total privacy spent, i.e., the composite $\epsilon$ by using both advanced composition theorem \cite[Theorem 3.20]{dwork2014algorithmic}, which is denoted by 'act' in the figure, and by using the RDP approach given in \lemref{Composition-of-GM}.
-Since we numerically verify that RDP accounting does much better for the same sampling rate, for the other values of $p\cdot q$, we use RDP accounting.
-For numerically computing the composition with RDP, we used Opacus library \footnote{https://github.com/pytorch/opacus}, and as suggested in their tutorials, we used $\alpha$ values from 1 to 64, and pick the one minimizing the composite $\epsilon$ value.
+In this section, we numerically calculate the composite $(\epsilon,\delta)$-DP of a learning task with $\delta=10^{-5}$, for different sampling rates given by $pq$, where $pq=1$ means there is no sampling, i.e., all the devices participate and they use all their local datasets.
+We assume $\Delta f=1$ and $\sigma_t=1,\forall t\in[T]$.
+For $pq=1,$ we compute the total privacy spent, i.e., the composite $\epsilon$ by using both the advanced composition theorem \cite[Theorem 3.20]{dwork2014algorithmic}, which is denoted by `act' in the figure, and the RDP approach given in \prettyref{lem:Composition-of-GM}.
+Since we numerically verify that RDP accounting performs much better for the same sampling rate, we use it for the other values of $p \cdot q$.
+For numerically computing the composition with RDP, we used Opacus library \footnote{https://github.com/pytorch/opacus}.
+We tested $\alpha$ values from 1 to 64, and picked the one minimizing the composite $\epsilon$ value.

-We observe in Fig. \ref{fig:privacy_comparison} that for $p\cdot q=1$ and $p\cdot q=0.5$, the resultant $\epsilon$ values are very high, namely more than 100.
+We observe in Fig. \ref{fig:privacy_comparison} that for $pq=1$ and $pq=0.5$, the resultant $\epsilon$ values are very high, namely more than 100.
 This is, in fact, very weak privacy.
 Roughly speaking, it means that the output distribution of the final learned model can change by a factor of 100 when only one element is changed in the dataset.
-However, we see that when we have smaller sampling rates, then the privacy guarantee comes into the acceptable range.
-In an edge network setting, we expect many devices to participate in learning, with quite large local datasets.
-Therefore, $p\cdot q$ values on the order of $0.01$ are not unreasonable.
+However, we see that when we have smaller sampling rates, the privacy guarantee comes into an acceptable range.
+In an edge network setting, we expect many devices to participate in learning, with substantial local datasets.
+Therefore, $pq$ values on the order of $0.01$ are not unreasonable.